Students denied education will sue Seneca College over vaccine mandate

 Natural immunity to Covid has been proven to be very robust and long-lasting.
 In Israel, where approximately 60 percent of the population is fully immunized against Covid, data presented to the Israeli Health Ministry revealed that coronavirus patients who recovered from the virus were far less likely to become infected during the latest wave of the pandemic than people who were vaccinated against Covid.

-“The Justice Centre is preparing a lawsuit against Seneca College on behalf of these students, and intends to aggressively defend their Charter rights.
-Seneca’s policy is not only unconstitutional, but also not science or evidence-based, as the CDC has admitted that fully vaccinated people with breakthrough infections carry high viral loads and can spread the disease to others,” notes Justice Centre Staff Lawyer Allison Pejovic.
+“A lawsuit against Seneca College on behalf of these students is being prepared, and it will aggressively defend their Charter rights.
+Seneca’s policy is not only unconstitutional, but also not science or evidence-based, as the CDC has admitted that fully vaccinated people with breakthrough infections carry high viral loads and can spread the disease to others,” notes constitutional lawyer Allison Pejovic.

 “The use of coercive and intimidating tactics in threatening to destroy students’ education and career prospects if they do not submit and receive the new Covid-19 vaccine is unethical and unlawful,” adds Ms. Pejovic.